IVRTech/pystrix/doc/ami/index.rst

         emitted in response.
 If not, this is `None`.

-        The dictionary will contain references to either the events themselves or lists of events, depending on what is appropriate, keyed by the event's class.
+        The dictionary will contain references to either the events themselves or lists of events, depending on what is appropriate, keyed by the event's class-object and its friendly name as a string, like `pystrix.ami.core_events.CoreShowChannels` and "CoreShowChannels".

     .. attribute:: events_timeout